devXpraAddy/vpc-terraform-github-actions/README.md

-# vpc-terraform-github-actions
-Create and manage infrastructure using Terraform and automate the deployment process with GitHub Actions.
+#Create and manage infrastructure using Terraform and automate the deployment process with GitHub Actions.

 ![image](https://github.com/devXpraAddy/vpc-terraform-github-actions/assets/115340624/f759ea1c-2527-4e58-8874-3ff021ee9065)

-Introduction
+##Introduction
 This GitHub project provides a comprehensive guide and a set of resources to create and manage infrastructure using Terraform and automate the deployment process using GitHub Actions.

 Terraform is an open-source infrastructure as code (IaC) tool that allows you to define and provision infrastructure using a declarative configuration language.